 Let’s turn to chow mein!
 It is also an amazing noodle.
 Similar to lo mein, chow mein is also a Chinese-style noodle.

 Chow mein is made from vegetables, meat, usually chicken and beef, and sauce.
-It is a popular dish in Chinese cuisine and other western countries, including America, Canada, and Australia.
+Not only in China, but it is also a popular side dish in Asian cuisine and other Western countries, including America, Canada, and Australia.

 The taste and cooking method slightly varies between countries, but the basic method remains the same.